saleor/saleor-docs/docs/api/pagination.md

 * `LIST` - This is a simple list.
 It is used to query for a list containing several items.

-    An example of a simple list could be a query for product categories or product variants.
-In both cases, the query would return a list of manageable number of results.
+    An good example of a simple list could be a query for product variants which returns a list of manageable number of results.

 * `CONNECTION` - Represents more complex list.
 When queried for, it will return an unknown or large number of results.